acanizares/pzzapp/README.md

 # README #

-PzzApp is a simple [15-puzzle game](http://en.wikipedia.org/wiki/15_puzzle) written in Cocoa as our first (and only) program in this language.
+PzzApp is a simple [15-puzzle game](http://en.wikipedia.org/wiki/15_puzzle) written in Cocoa in a 2 day hackathon as our first (and only) program in this language.
 It is far from being finished but usable.
 It's also quite pointless in itself.

 ### Setup ###